AndreiMisiukevich/OpenTok-Xamarin.Forms/README.md

 CrossOpenTok.Current.UserToken = keys.Token; // User's token
 ```

-Then check wheather you have enough permissions for starting a call.
+Then check wheather you have enough permissions for starting a call and if everything is fine it will start a session.
 ```csharp
 if(!CrossOpenTok.Current.TryStartSession())
 {